Student awards and financial aid

 - International students

-- Medals & prizes
+- Medals and prizes

-Student with a permanent disability
+- Awards for students with a permanent disability

 The answer depends on you: how many classes you take, if you drive a car or take the bus, if you share accommodation or rent your own place.

 To answer the question, consider your particular circumstances and these average single student costs for 8 months of study:

 |UVSS Health Plan||144|

 |UVSS Dental Plan||144|

 Looking for graduate tuition?
 View graduate tuition and fees on the Graduate Studies site.

 Note: Tuition costs will vary from program to program.
 International and Graduate students will also have different tuition costs.
 Please refer to Accounting Services for exact tuition costs.